CUPSMethods/CUPSMethods.github.io/_posts/2016-09-23-from-r-to-python.md

 ### Link to Workshop Materials

-- [Github Repository with Materials](https://github.com/jlsutherland/learn-to-love-python) (to get the materials on your computer you either need to [install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and then `git clone https://github.com/jlsutherland/learn-to-love-python.git` in your command line, or simply download zip-file directly from github)
+- [Github Repository with Materials](https://github.com/jlsutherland/learn-to-love-python) (to get the materials on your computer you either need to [install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and then `git clone https://github.com/jlsutherland/learn-to-love-python.git` in your command line, or simply download _.zip_ file directly from github using clone or download button).